sahirmemon/engineering-onboarding-handbooks/README.md

 ### Welcome & Introductions

-We would like to welcome you to Pager Inc. The purpose of this Onboarding handbook is to provide you with comprehensive guidance and direction during your onboarding, familiarize you with Pager Inc. systems, designate a coding buddy, and generally set you up for success.
+We would like to welcome you to Pager Inc. The purpose of this onboarding handbook is to provide you with comprehensive guidance and direction during your onboarding, familiarize you with Pager Inc. systems, designate a coding buddy, and generally set you up for success.

 ### Team Structure at Pager